Jlll1/cala/README.md

 or
 you can simply do `rm -r ~/.cala` to clear all tracked processes and reset `calaId` to 0.

+## Statuses
+Cala tasks can have one of three statuses
+- `Active` - The command is running
+- `Completed` - The command finished execution
+- `Error` - The process of the task is no longer running, but cala wasn't aware of it completion (can happen if you for example, shut down your system while a command is still running).

 ## Demo
 ![Peek 2023-01-06 15-47](https://user-images.githubusercontent.com/71319302/211035716-2a9831d3-6b86-4017-b210-85f452b8ff60.gif)